avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 See this guide for details on how to complete each of the steps.

-# Creating The Device and the Device Template
+# Creating The Device Template

-Using the Sidebar menu in IoTConnect, Navigate to *Device -> Greengrass -> Template (bottom menu)*.
+Using the Sidebar menu in IoTConnect, Navigate to *Device -> Greengrass Device -> Template (bottom menu)*.
 A Device Template that matches your application will need to be created.
-If testing our [examples](examples), you can upload this [common template JSON](examples/common/files/all-apps-device-template.json) that supports attributes and commands for both examples by clicking on the **Create Template** button and then the **Import** button.
+If testing our [examples](examples), you can upload the [common template JSON](examples/common/files/all-apps-device-template.json) that supports attributes and commands for both examples by clicking on the **Create Template** button and then the **Import** button. .

-# Installing The Greengrass Nucleus
+# Creating The Device and Installing The Greengrass Nucleus

 When creating an /IOTCONNECT Greengrass Device and Nucleus using the /IOTCONNECT Web UI:
 * Name your device and select the template created in the previous step.